 - Click Upload and upload the updated Comparison report.

-- On the Compare Company Totals page, compare the totals.
+- On the Compare Company Totals page, comp hn are the totals.

 - If you find any discrepancies, log in to Dayforce and make the corrections.